informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Bulk-Upload-with-DERIVA-Client-Tools.md

 The upload tools will use the names of the directories (i.e., folders) and files to determine what kind of files you are uploading and which metadata records to attach them to.

 ### 2.1.
-Supported file types (sequencing)
+Supported file types

-The following sequencing data file types are supported for uploading to the ATLAS-D2K repository:
+The following **sequencing data** file types are supported for uploading to the ATLAS-D2K repository:

 | Extension | File Type | Description (will appear in file caption) | mandatory |
 |---|---|---|---|